DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you 🙏 :)
 ```

-The text we added creates an uninterpretable, dense thinking section before providing you a more intelligent reply.
+Copy and paste into your favorite AI chat to test.
+The text we added creates an uninterpretable, dense thinking section before providing a more intelligent reply.

-## Technical Advantages
+## Technical Advantages of (: Smile

 Imagine this moment in prompt engineering as the moment when raw text became HTML, or unstructured data became markdown.